jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **Security Content Automation Protocol (SCAP)**: provides a common framework for discussion and facilitation of automation of interactions between different security systems (sponsored by NIST)
         - SCAP components related to vulnerability assessments:
             - **Common Vulnerabilities and Exposures (CVE)**: provides a naming system for describing security vulnerabilities
-            - **Common Vulnerability Scoring Systems (CVSS)**: provides a standardized scoring system for describing the severity of security vulnerabilities
+            - **Common Vulnerability Scoring Systems (CVSS)**: provides a standardized scoring system for describing the severity of security vulnerabilities; it includes metrics and calc tools for exploitability, impact, how mature exploit code is, and how vulnerabilities can be remediated, and a means to score vulns against users' unqiue requirements
             - **Common Configuration Enumeration (CCE)**: provides a naming system for system config issues
             - **Common Platform Enumeration (CPE)**: provides a naming system for operating systems, applications, and devices
             - **Extensible Configuration Checklist Description Format (XCCDF)**: provides a language for specifying security checklists
-            - **Open Vulnerability and Assessment Language (OVAL)**: provides a language for describing security testing procedures
+            - **Open Vulnerability and Assessment Language (OVAL)**: provides a language for describing security testing procedures; used to describe the security condition of a system
     - Vulnerability scans automatically probe systems, applications, and networks looking for weaknesses that could be exploited by an attacker
     - Four main categories of vulnerability scans:
         - network discovery scans
         - network vulnerability scans
         - web application vulnerability scans
         - database vulnerability scans
+    - **Authenticated scans**: (AKA credentialed security scan) involves conducting vulnerability assessments and security checks on a network, system, or application using valid credentials; this approach enables the scanner to simulate the actions of an authenticated user, allowing it to access deeper layers of the target system, gather more information, and provide a more accurate assessment of vulnerabilities; often uses a read-only account to access configuration files

 - 6.2.2 Penetration testing
     - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems